oteroleonardogh/fastify-squiss-ts/README.md

 ## Building the API

-Important: you need node 12 for building
+Important: you need node 12 for building (you may require to use nvm use 12)

 ## Adding .env file in the project root